hai-vr/hvr-ik/README.md

 https://github.com/user-attachments/assets/f4b17e25-f894-47cd-a856-1171d6773d23

+### Why?

+An IK solver normally refers to a system that rotates bones in a chain to reach a target position.
+However, in social VR applications, *"IK"* colloquially refers to both that system but also all the heuristics and tuning necessary that makes an avatar model feel good when worn in first person.

+The process of writing an IK solver is already massively documented through mathematical papers and implementations of those papers, but the process of tuning an IK solver for social VR is much less documented, on top of being completely subjective and different based on the needs of the users of the application.

+There are a lot of ready-to-use IK solvers out there [including in Unity itself](https://docs.unity3d.com/Packages/com.unity.animation.rigging@1.1/manual/ConstraintComponents.html), but most will not help you with this tuning and are only interested in providing a solution to the literal definition of an IK solver.

+The mission of this repository is to document and demystify the decisions related to this tuning and also provides an implementation that you may use to try and develop your own heuristics for the needs of your own application.

+In addition, the core part of this solver [does not require Unity Components nor Transforms](#solving-without-transforms), so with some effort, it may be ported to other game engines.

+> [!WARNING]
+> This solver is currently incomplete as it is a work in progress.
+The following parts are functional but cannot be considered ready for production:
+> - General tuning in first person.
+> - The relationship between the head rotation and the hips rotation affecting the chest rotation still needs tuning.
+> - Arm bend is rudimentary and its heuristics are planned to be re-engineered with a completely different approach.
+> - Leg twist has pathological issues at acute and extreme angles.

 ## Adding to the scene

 > [!NOTE]
 > This solver has only been tested in Unity 6.2, but it may be modified to ensure compatibility with Unity 2022 in the future.
 >
 > At this time of writing, this project is primarily intended for use by **software developers**, not end users.
 If you are a user, you
 > can still try the steps below, but it may be a poor experience.
-Please check back another time.
+Please check back at another time.

 In Edit mode:

 - Have an avatar ready in the scene with an *Animator* component in it.
 - In a GameObject, create a **HIK Effectors** component.
     - Set the *Animator* field to the avatar animator.
-    - None of the other fields matter, leave them empty.
+    - None of the other fields matter; leave them empty.
 - In a GameObject, create a **HIK Full Tiger** component.
     - Set the *Animator* field to the avatar animator.
     - Set the *Effectors* field to the *HIK Effectors* component created above.